santheipman/python-garminconnect/README.md

 python3 sync.py
 ```

-# Sync periodically
+# Run periodically
-You can ultilize [crontab](https://www.doabledanny.com/cron-jobs-on-mac) to schedule to script to run periodically.
+You can utilize [crontab](https://www.doabledanny.com/cron-jobs-on-mac) to schedule to script to run periodically.

 Run `crontab -e` and add this line to run the script at every 15 minutes.
 Remember to specify your `SCRIPT_PATH`.